sw360/sw360vagrant/README.md

 $ cd sw360-single
 $ SW360_SOURCE=/path/to/sourcedir/ vagrant up && vagrant rsync-auto
 ```
-In case you want the source code to be taken from the master branch of https://github.com/siemens/sw360portal.git, you simply need to run
+In case you want the source code to be taken from the master branch of https://github.com/eclipse/sw360, you simply need to run

 ```
 $ cd sw360-single
 $ vagrant up
 ```

-The provisioning of the box (via puppet) configures liferay, tomcat8, and couchdb for the purpose of SW360 (port, paths, admin passwords, ...).
+The provisioning of the box (via puppet) configures liferay, postgresql and couchdb for the purpose of SW360 (port, paths, admin passwords, ...).

 Additionally, apache is configured to terminate TLS on port 8443 with a newly created self signed certificate.

 If the option `sw360_install=true (default)` is used in the Vagrantfile, then also the code is fetched from Github, compiled with maven and deployed using tomcat:deploy (backend) and mvn install -Pdeploy (frontend) respectively.
-The fossology keys are copied to the appropriate directories.
-The tomcat instance for the backend
-and the liferay instance for the frontend start.

 In principle, another base box can be used, as long as the required packages are installed
 (see above) and if the Vagrantfile is modified to contain the correct log-in information